MiriamMalta/Clue/README.md

-# Instalation of needed libraries
+# Installation of needed libraries

 ## Allegro

 > Allegro is a cross-platform library mainly aimed at video game and multimedia programming.
 It handles common, low-level tasks such as creating windows, accepting user input, loading data, drawing images, playing sounds, etc. and generally abstracting away the underlying platform.
 However, Allegro is not a game engine: you are free to design and structure your program as you like.
 > Allegro at https://liballeg.org/